cap-js/docs/cds/cdl.md

 ```

 ::: tip
-In contrast to references in expressions (see next section), plain references aren't checked or resolved
+In contrast to references in [expressions](#expressions-as-annotation-values), plain references aren't checked or resolved
 by CDS parsers or linkers.
 They're interpreted and evaluated only on consumption-specific modules.
 For example, for SAP Fiori models, it's the _4odata_ and _2edm(x)_ processors.
 :::